 Assuming successful completion of required clinical testing and other requirements, the results of the preclinical studies and clinical trials, together with detailed information relating to the product's chemistry, manufacture, controls and proposed labeling, among other things, are submitted to the FDA as part of an NDA requesting approval to market the drug product for one or more indications.
-Under federal law, the submission of most NDAs is additionally subject to an application user fee, currently exceeding \$2.4 million for applications requiring clinical data, and an annual prescription drug program fee exceeding \$304,000.
+Under federal law, the submission of most NDAs is additionally subject to an application user fee, currently exceeding \$2.5 million in fiscal year 2019 for applications requiring clinical data, and an annual prescription drug program fee exceeding \$309,000 in fiscal year 2019.
 These fees are typically increased annually.
 Certain exceptions and waivers are available for some of these fees, such as an exception from the application fee for drugs with orphan designation.